JanSchwegler/di-men3-three.js/dokumentation/dokumentation.md

   npx vite build
   ```

-# Linking Project Files
+# 4. Linking Project Files
-For a basic website, we need an `index.html`, `main.js`, and `style.css`.
+For a basic website, you need an `index.html`, `main.js`, and `style.css`.

-## HTML
+## 4.1.
+HTML
 The HTML is structured normally with a link to the `main.js` file.
 If you link a CSS file directly, it should also be included.
-When using SASS, there’s no need to link the SASS file in the HTML, as we link it in the main.js.
+When using SASS, there’s no need to link the SASS file in the HTML, as you link it in the main.js.

 ```html
 <!DOCTYPE html>